How to Nail the Multiple Mini Interview [Preparation Guide]

 It’s pretty self-explanatory, but basically, instead of having one long traditional panel interview, you have lots of little ones with different panels!

-Depending on the university, you’ll rotate around six to 10 timed “stations”.
+Depending on the university, you will rotate around six to 10 timed “stations”.

 Universities That Use the MMI System

-Nah, just jokes.
-Actually it’s because it’s a fair and reliable way for them to assess your suitability to practise medicine.
+Why is the MMI so popular?
+It’s because it is a fair and reliable way for them to assess your suitability to practice medicine.

 Involving more interviewers eliminates bias and gives the university a broader, more holistic evaluation of your non-academic qualities.